davma-io-templates/wikijs-template/napptive/componentPROD/README.md

  __This version of the application is designed for PRODUCTION ENVIRONMENTS__.

-__ATTENTION Before performing the deployment you must deploy the storage component for data persistence with the STORAGE version__.
+__ATTENTION Before performing the deployment you must deploy the storage component for data persistence with the STORAGE tag__.
 For more info or help [contact](mailto:contact@davma.io).

 It is not possible to deploy this version with a free Napptive account